genderkit/genderkit/_articles/obtaining-a-grc.md

 It costs £160 to apply for a GRC.
 You may also need to pay in order to obtain medical evidence from gender clinicians to support your claim.
 You may be able to apply for help with the cost of applying for your GRC.

-Detailed guidance on the process, requirements for and efffects of applying for a GRC is given on the [HM Courts and Tribunals Service website](https://formfinder.hmctsformfinder.justice.gov.uk/t455-eng-2016.04.01.pdf).
+Detailed guidance on the process, requirements for and effects of applying for a GRC is given on the [HM Courts and Tribunals Service website](https://formfinder.hmctsformfinder.justice.gov.uk/t455-eng-2016.04.01.pdf).
 Further advice has also been produced by [GIRES](https://www.gires.org.uk/law-archive/obtaining-your-gender-recognition-certificate) and [UK Trans Info](http://uktrans.info/graguide.pdf).

 Once you have obtained your GRC, it is very important you notify the following organisations: